gleam-lang/website/cheatsheets/gleam-for-elm-users.md

 Elm packages are installed via the `elm install` command and are hosted on [package.elm-lang.org](https://package.elm-lang.org/).

 All third-party Elm packages are written in pure Elm.
-It is not possible to publish an Elm package that includes JavaScript script unless you are in the core team.
+It is not possible to publish an Elm package that includes JavaScript code unless you are in the core team.
 Some packages published under the `elm` and `elm-explorations` namespaces have JavaScript internals.

 #### Gleam